 Aen hums.
 “Alright.
-I guess when I was a lad we’d wake up on the eve like we did today and go to the parade, have The Silence, and finish decorating the mantel.”
+I guess when I was taking care of kids doing the whole shelter home thing we’d wake up on the eve like we did today and go to the parade, have The Silence, and finish decorating the mantel.”

 “You finished the mantel the day before?”

-“Very well: We went to bed after all the food and games and such, then we woke up on Kingsday, opened gifts and everyone of school age and above drank their King’s Pint and that was sort of it.”
+“Very well: We went to bed after all the food and games and such, then we woke up on Kingsday, opened gifts and everyone drank their King’s glass and that was sort of it.”

 “And that was the whole thing?”

 Ranalie nods.
 “I thought as much.
 I guess it’s… easy to get out of touch when you get… old.”

 “Ahh, you’re not old!
 You don’t look a day over twenty,” he says with a put-on bashfulness, the type of humor one would usually only find in little kids.

 She scoffs.
 “We both know that your flattery hasn’t taken you to good places, Knight Justice.”

 He chuckles sheepishly.
 “I was just being polite.”